Send money in 29 currencies

 Cashback on hotel bookings

 Don’t use your credit card to withdraw money from an ATM, though.
 Credit card withdrawals are considered cash advances and will usually incur high interest and a fee.
-You can avoid some of these fees by loading your own money onto a credit card.
-Note that the card scheme anti-fraud guarantees don’t apply if you’re using a credit card with a positive balance.

-You can hold New Zealand dollars on every prepaid travel card on the market.
+You can hold New Zealand dollars on almost every prepaid travel card on the market.
 The benefits of a travel card include that you can load British pounds and convert the funds to New Zealand dollars at a fixed rate of exchange.
 This means that you can spend in New Zealand without paying extra for currency conversion.
 You also get a backup travel card, which could come in handy if you lose your card.

 Traveller’s cheques have been replaced by other travel money products such as debit cards, credit cards and travel money cards.
 A cheaper way to get cash in New Zealand is to make an ATM withdrawal.
 This is especially so if your card provider has a relationship with the bank that owns the ATM.
 The main advantage of traveller’s cheques is they can be replaced if they’re lost or stolen, and only you can cash them.
 The card schemes (Mastercard, for example) give you a money-back guarantee if you’re the victim of card fraud.
 This means traveller’s cheques are often more hassle than they’re worth.